ulissesalmeida/mehcoding.github.io/about.md

 ---

 <img src="http://www.gravatar.com/avatar/50e713934ed341675bf1fa73127ec260?s=250" class="about-profile-img"> HEY!
 You clicked on "About".
 Do you want to know about me?
 Really?
 I'm flattered.
 Let's not disappoint you and let's say something
-about me... but wait, what do you want to know?
-It's a blog about coding then you may imagine that I'm software developer.
-You're right, my job title is "Software Developer".
-Why?
-Because most of my tasks in my job at [Plataformatec][plataformatec] is write and review a lot of Ruby code.
-My teammates don't call me by the job title, "Hey software developer, come here pls", they call my attention using my name.
-My name is Ulisses, nice to meet you! :smile:
+about me but wait, what do you want to know?

+My job?
+Well, It's a blog about coding then you may imagine that I'm a software developer, and you're right; my job title is "Software Developer."
+I write and review a lot of Ruby code on my daily tasks at [Plataformatec][plataformatec].
+My teammates don't call me by the job title, "Hey software developer, come here pls."
+It would be weird.
+They call my attention using my name, and my name is Ulisses, pleased to meet you!

-"LoL I think you have typo in your name, shouldn't you write Ulysses?".
-No way!
-I'm from Brazil, we use "i" around here.
+"LOL I think you have a typo in your name, shouldn't you write Ulysses?".
+Ahaa!
+I'm from Brazil.
+We use "i" around here.

-In my free time I do stuff that geeks do.
-I love to play video games, tabletop RPG and boardgames, watch movies, series, animations, read books and HQs.
-My resolution for 2016 is learn how to swim!
-I started the swim lessons in the beginning of January and until now is being awesome!
+In my free time, I do stuff that geeks normally do.
+I love to play video games, tabletop RPG, and board games.
+I like to watch movies, series, animations, read books and HQs.

+My resolution for 2016 is to learn how to swim!
+I started the swim lessons at the beginning of January and until now is being awesome!

 Thank you for your patience until here.
 I hope we can hangout soon! :)